x0xr00t/sl0ppy-PrivescTaskCreator/README.md

    * Automated Scheduling: Schedules a task to run with elevated privileges, automatically starting at a calculated future time.
    * Hidden and Elevated Task: The task runs hidden from user interfaces and with the highest privileges available.
    * Repetition Support: Option to configure the task to repeat at custom intervals.
+   * Wake and Network Control: Options to wake the system for execution and enforce network dependency.
+   * User Customization: Ability to specify a custom user account for execution.
+   * Enhanced Task Handling: Supports multiple instance policies and execution time limits.
    * Error Handling: Includes robust checks for task registration, execution, and process validation to ensure smooth operation.
    * Interactive or Scripted Use: Prompts for a file path if none is specified, making it versatile for different usage scenarios.
 ```

 ## Prerequisites
 ```